Table of Contents

 - Drinking Apple cider Vinegar diluted with water is also helpful.

-- If suffering from ringing sound in ear, dizziness, vertigo frequently go for blood pressure check.
+- If suffering from ringing sound in ear, dizziness, vertigo frequently goes for a blood pressure check.

 - Avoid foods high in sugar and/or salt, canned, frozen and processed foods.